gray rectangle with angle

 Reflectors tend to fade over time from exposure to the elements.
 Make sure your truck’s reflectors are free of any dirt or debris.
 They should be intact without cracks, missing pieces, or peeling.

 Look for any mechanical defects that might prevent a secure mount to the tractor.
-Do a pre-trip truck inspection to look for items such as holes, cracks, breaks, bends, or missing rivets in the:
+Do a pre-trip truck inspection to look for items like cracks, breaks, holes, missing rivets, or bends in the:

 • Headboard